vibexcode/vibe-x/README.md

 ---
 Installation

-VIBE-X Python package is currently distributed as a source repository.
+VIBE-X can be installed locally as a Python package.

-Install locally (recommended for development):
+Install from source
 git clone https://github.com/vibexcode/vibe-x
-cd vibe-x-protocol
+cd vibe-x
 pip install -e .

-This installs the package in editable mode, allowing changes to be applied immediately without reinstalling.
+This installs the package in editable mode, so any changes inside src/vibex/ become available immediately without reinstalling.

 ## 9. USAGE